m-ali-rashid/rak-bank/readme.md

 ## Intro

-This is a react-native app created as an assessment for RAK Bank
+This is a react-native app created as an assessment for RAK Bank.
+When user taps the Submit button, the app posts the data to an express server https://rak-user-api.herokuapp.com/

+The repository for the express/node server is at https://github.com/m-ali-rashid/rak-user-api

 ![](rak-demo.gif)